 Note 1: Your basic security guard card does NOT allow you to carry a firearm on duty, if you are employed by a licensee of the PILB.
 To carry armed while on duty, you must first be employed with a security company AND your basic guard card must be upgraded to “armed” status.
 How do you do that?
 Click here to learn how.

 Note 2: We have no involvement whatsoever in the process of issuing basic guard cards.
 That is done solely through the PILB.
-If your company wants you to be armed, then they will refer you to a firearms training school such as ours, for your armed guard class.
+If your company wants you to be armed, then they will refer you to a preferred Certified Firearms Instructor (CFI) such as Semper Firearms Training, for your armed guard class.